OpenEnroth/OpenEnroth/HACKING.md

 * Make your code speak for itself when it comes to ownership.
 If a function takes ownership of one of its parameters, it should take `std::unique_ptr` by value.
 If it allocates its result and passes ownership to the caller, then it should return `std::unique_ptr`.
 * Use an `int` unless you need something else.
 Don’t try to avoid negative values by using `unsigned`, this implies many changes to the usual behavior of integers and can be a source of bugs.
 See a section in [core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#arithmetic) for more info.
 However, don't overdo it, use `size_t` for indexing into STL containers.
 * We generally refrain from using namespaces, and we consider the approach where namespace hierarchy follows the directory structure an antipattern that might make sense in other languages (e.g. Java), but not in C++.
 Besides, OpenEnroth is a relatively small codebase and doesn't need the measures advocated by the Google style guide to prevent name clashes.
 Exception to this rule is `namespace detail` that you're encouraged to use to hide implementation details and to prevent cluttering of the global namespace.

+Error handling:
+* Use `assert`s to check for coding errors and conditions that must never be false, no matter how the program is run.
+* Use exceptions for non-recoverable errors.
+It's usually OK to just throw an instance of `class Exception`.
+* Use `Logger` for warnings and recoverable errors.
+* We don't yet have a mechanism for displaying errors to the user through the UI.
+This document will be updated once this is implemented.

 There is a lot of code in the project that doesn't follow these conventions.
 Please feel free to fix it, preferably not mixing up style and logical changes in the same PR.